dploeger/godot-migrationnotes/README.md

 # Migration notes Godot 2 -> Godot 3

-Here are my notes so far or moving from Godot 2 to Godot 3 with emphasis on coding.
-Please correct and add as you see fit:
+Notes for migrating Godot 2 code to Godot 3.

+## Contributing

+If you have found something yourself, please fork this repository, edit this file and place your notes at a fitting chapter.
+Then send a pull request.
+Thanks for contributing.

 # engine.cfg -> project.godot